Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/home.md

 ## Getting Started with Planet Creation

+#### DO NOT USE THE AUTORESUME MOD.
+GO INTO SETTINGS, ENABLE NEW HORIZONS DEBUG MODE, AND USE THE "RELOAD CONFIGS" BUTTON IN THE PAUSE MENU.

 There is a template [here](https://github.com/xen-42/ow-new-horizons-config-template){ target="_blank" } if you want to release your own planet mod using configs.
 You can learn how the configs work by picking apart the [Real Solar System](https://github.com/xen-42/outer-wilds-real-solar-system){ target="_blank" } mod or